ni/systemlink-operations-handbook/handbook/FileService-MinIO/FileService-MinIO.md

     !!! note "Note"
         - It is recommended to set non-default access key and secret key.
 You can do that by setting the environment variables `MINIO_ACCESS_KEY` and `MINIO_SECRET_KEY`.
-        - There's no bucket region necessary for using MinIO, but you have to apply a bucket region for the FileService to work.
+        - There's no bucket region necessary for using MinIO, but you have to apply a bucket region for the File Service to work.
 Just use `us-east-1`.
         - Any of the three endpoints in the first line of the minio server output are usable as `S3BackEndSecretKey` (for localhost given your client is on the same machine as the MinIO server).

-Detailed information on how to run the server, follow instructions from the [MinIO Quickstart guide](https://docs.min.io/docs/minio-quickstart-guide.html).
+For detailed information on how to run the server, follow the instructions from the [MinIO Quickstart guide](https://docs.min.io/docs/minio-quickstart-guide.html).

-## Configuring FileService
+## Configuring File Service

-1. Follow the instruction from [the documentation on uploading files to S3](https://www.ni.com/documentation/de/systemlink/latest/data/uploading-files-to-amazon-s3) to configure the FileService and modify the JSON configuration file at `C:\ProgramData\National Instruments\Skyline\Config\FileIngestion.json`.
+1. Follow the instructions from [the documentation on uploading files to S3](https://www.ni.com/documentation/de/systemlink/latest/data/uploading-files-to-amazon-s3) to configure the File Service and modify the JSON configuration file at `C:\ProgramData\National Instruments\Skyline\Config\FileIngestion.json`.

 2. In addition to that, there are two undocumented settings required only when using MinIO.
 Add these settings to the config file: